mwhittaker/papers/papers/madden2002tag.md

 Motes communicate using a CSMA protocol over a shared backbone in which messages are broadcast to all motes.
 To achieve point-to-point communication, every mote is assigned a unique id and every message is prefixed with the id its recipient.
-Though motes receive every message sent, the ignore the ones that are not destined for them.
+Though motes receive every message sent, they ignore the ones that are not destined for them.

 In order to route messages and compute aggregates, motes for a routing tree.
 A